Skip to main content

 Lipscomb University aims to fulfill the need for highly qualified faith-based educators through partnership with Christian schools, which offers participants a 50% discount.

-Christian Educator Training Program Outcomes
+Christian Educator Program Outcomes

 • Coursework that prepares you for the Christian school environment, featuring curriculum focused on the specific needs of the Christian educator